choim260/email-forensics-project/README.md

 - Email headers contain useful forensic data
 - SPF, DKIM, and DMARC help verify emails
 - Automation allows large-scale analysis

+## Results
+A sample result file (sample_results.csv) is included.
+The full results are large and not included due to GitHub size limitations.
 ## Limitations
 - Not all datasets include authentication fields
 - Some emails cannot be fully verified